abgregs/frontend-nanodegree-feed-reader-testing-project/README.md

 What Is It?
 -----------
-In this project I learned how to use Jasmine [Jasmine](http://jasmine.github.io/) to write a series of test suites against a pre-existing application that reads RSS feeds.
+In this project I learned how to use [Jasmine](http://jasmine.github.io/) to write a series of test suites against a pre-existing application that reads RSS feeds.

 What Did I Learn?